 - Expanding demand over time: In many cases, demand is expected to grow strongly over the years, and the pipelines are being built to last for about 10 years, after which they will have to be duplicated in some routes.
 Small ships can make this transition smoother.

 - Reducing the number of big receiving terminals, with jetties for 150,000 cbm or bigger ships and storage tanks of 300,000 cbm or bigger.
 The flexibility of the small ships would allow for instance to only build one major terminal and several satellite smaller ones, thus reducing drastically the total LNG inventory in the system.

 - Re-balancing stocks in all the terminals: The Small carriers could help balancing the terminals.

 - Changes in demand.
 In cases where the product contracts allow it, these small carriers can allow for re-balancing demand, moving product delivered to one terminal to a more needed destination.

 - LNG as fuel for ships: As a substitute for use of other bunkers in the future, LNG could save money to Ship Owners while being environmentally friendly

 There is a small fleet of small scale LNG ships in the market today designed with sizes between 1,000 to 40,000 cbms and able to transport LNG, ethylene, butadiene, propylene and LPGs.
 The size of what is considered a small LNG carrier comes given by the technology used: the smaller ships use IMO type C tanks, which are best suitable and economical for ships of those sizes.
-This makes more logical the use of Ship Owners with previous experience in the ethylene transportation segment, since they are more familiar with the technology and the requirements of smaller ships.
+This makes more logical the use of Ship Owners with previous experience in the ethylene and ethane transportation segment, since they are more familiar with the technology and the requirements of smaller ships.